nextlevelshit/web-coding-classes/WCC-Session-3/README.md

 *Quests:*

-1. Open the console and try to select a stecifiy HTML tag by `document.querySelector()`.
+1. Open the console and try to select a specific HTML tag by `document.querySelector()`.
    Inside the brackets you should write something like `'body'` or `'.headline'` or any other CSS selector.
+   For example open https://de.wikipedia.org/wiki/Ada_Lovelace and mark the headline by `document.querySelector('h1')`.

-2. As soon as a HTML element will be return in your console, you can hover it and it will be highlighted in your website.
+2. As soon as a HTML element will be returned in your console, you can hover it and it will be highlighted in your website.
-   Define a variable for later usage, e.g. `let element = document.querySelector('body')`.
+   Define a variable for later usage, e.g. `let element = document.querySelector('h1')`.

 3. Type `el.` and hit the short-cut for dislaying suggestions (<kbd>Ctrl</kbd> + <kbd>Space</kbd>) and look around.